Wings N Burgers Factory opens on Fairburn Road - News & Views

 Wings N Burgers Factory opens on Fairburn Road

-WINGS N BURGERS FACTORY opens on Fairburn Road
+WINGS N BURGER FACTORY opens on Fairburn Road

 By Chuck Palmer

-On August 14th, WINGS N BURGERS ( WNB Factory ) opened their 12th franchise in their growing chain of Georgia restaurants.
+On August 14th, WINGS N BURGER ( WNB Factory ) opened their 12th franchise in their growing chain of Georgia restaurants.
 The new location is in the Forrest Mart Shopping Center on Fairburn Road.
 In the spirit of its founding location in east Atlanta, owners have followed a concept that “food cooked quickly does not have to be another typical fast food experience.”

 The menu at WNB Factory is a diverse mix of styles and choices.
 Whether dining in or taking out, customers can choose from a variety entrees and sides.
 Wing selections include bone-in or boneless wings, all cooked to order.
 Wing choices include Wing Thai Chili, Honey Garlic, Golden Barbecue and nine other recipes.